nuxt/vite/README.md

 ### `no such file or directory, rmdir node_modules/.vite/temp`

-While mitigated ([#2](https://github.com/nuxt/vite/issues/2)) This is a race condition that might still happen with vite cache.
+This is a race condition that server cache dir removes when reloading ([vitejs/vite/pull/2299](https://github.com/vitejs/vite/pull/2299))

-You can simply restart nuxt to make it gone
+Currently using a fork of vite to address this issue.
+If still having, please add version and error in [#2](https://github.com/nuxt/vite/issues/2)

 ### `.gql` support